 Many or all of the products here are from our partners that pay us a commission.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
 Terms may apply to offers listed on this page.

-A car insurance quote is an estimate of the price a person will pay for auto insurance coverage.
-Car insurance quotes are calculated based on a motorist's driving history, age, gender, location, the number of miles they drive, and their vehicle.
+Car insurance quotes are estimates of the price a person will pay for auto insurance coverage.
+These quotes are calculated based on a motorist's driving history, age, gender, location, the number of miles they drive, and their vehicle.
 We'll cover how to get car insurance quotes online, on the phone, or in person from an insurance agent.